PASTAplus/PEP/peps/pep-9.md

 **4a.
 Create Resource**

-Goal: To create, update, or delete a resource
+Goal: To create a resource

 Use case:

 1. A client sends a resource to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the resource.
-4. The *authorization service*:
+4. The *authorization service* creates the resource.
-    a.
-POST: creates the resource
-    b.
-PUT: updates the resource
-    c.
-DELETE: deletes the resource
-5. The *authorization service* returns a success message to the client.
+5. The *authorization service* returns a success message and the resource identifier to the client.

 ```
+POST: /auth/v1/resource

-setResource(resource_key, resource_label, resource_type, collection_id)
+createResource(resource_key, resource_label, resource_type, collection_id)
     resource_key: the unique resource key of the resource
     resource_label: the human readable name of the resource
     resource_type: the type of resource